 This kind of damages, with prior permission, can be repaired by CTS S.p.A. or by authorized dealers.
-Please note that this is not always possible and Level 2 damages can be subsequently categorized as Level 1 damages (where no repair is necessary) or Level 3 damages (where the cylinder is deemed unusable and must be discarded).
+Please note that this is not always possible and Level 2 damages can be subsequently categorized as Level 1 damages (where possible and Level 2 damages).

+is necessary) or Level 3 damages (where the cylinder is deemed unusable and must be discarded).
 The main difference between the Levels resides in the damage depth and/or width and whether or not it affected the carbon fibre.